Sheet Pan Fish Tacos

 - Preheat oven to 400 degrees.

-- Place halibut in a shallow bowl and rub with salt, pepper and taco seasoning.
-Pour lime juice into bowl.
-Cover and refrigerate until ready to use, no more than 15 minutes.
+- Place halibut in a shallow bowl and cover with lime juice.
+Set aside until ready to use, no more than 15 minutes.

-- On a sheet pan lightly coated with olive oil or parchment paper, add the marinated halibut.
+- On a sheet pan lightly coated with olive oil or parchment paper, add the marinated halibut and top with seasoning salt.
 Discard extra lime juice in the bowl.

-- In a tortilla, place a slice of the cooked fish and top it with cabbage, avocado, cilantro leaves and a dollop of fresh tomatillo salsa or hot sauce.
+- In a tortilla, place a slice of the cooked fish and top it with cabbage, avocado, cilantro leaves and a dollop of fresh tomatillo salsa or La Taqueria green sauce.